 In the world of trading, success is universally measured through the amount of money in one’s trading account.
-Score is kept in dollars and cents, thus greed in active trading is centred on the accumulation of hard currency.
+The score is kept in dollars and cents, thus greed in active trading is centered on the accumulation of the hard currency.

 Greed is a determinant of a wide variety of practices that are detrimental to profitable trading.
 A few of the most common pitfalls are: